 Students are encouraged with the opportunity, through the Co-Operative Education Program, to go into actual real world work environment where they employ their skills learned during the previous three years.
 A variety of hands-on activities, writing assignments, accounting, and oral presentations are utilized to help students achieve the goals of the course.
 The curriculum further enhances their skills using technology and business management.
-They continue their work in the school store, "Dog House", training as managers to the underclassmen.
-Students are introduced and trained in QuickBooks Pro for a basic understanding of electronic accounting.
 The foundations of ethics will be discussed and the nature of ethics will be investigated, as well as, principles that can be used in making ethical decisions.
 Ethical issues in the workplace and the process of moral development will be focused upon.
-Students will explore what makes actions right or wrong, why people choose to do what is right, and how to apply those ideas to the workplace.